The evolution of football goal celebrations

 The Paris Saint-Germain star revealed last year it is inspired by his younger brother, who did it against him after winning a game of FIFA.

-He may not have beaten his brother, but his club side PSG are fourth-favourites to win the Champions League this season.
+He may not have beaten his brother, but the champions league winner odds put his club side PSG as the fourth-favourites to win.

 Pogba and Lingard Dab (2017)